 It probably doesn't happen very often when an insignificant stolen steak, pulled out of a POT (pants of a thief), will amazingly turn an arresting police officer into an active presiding judge while he's looking at the facts of a criminal case when connected to the affluent of this world.
 In addition to that, I am also sure he occasionally sees that the road to justice is paved differently for the wealthy because in many cases they provide themselves built in escape routes and detours to elude responsibility so they never have to be accountable to anybody.
 Escape routes and detours that this police officer knows aren't afforded to the AARP (average accountable responsible person).

-A police report was written/filed against this young man, after which he was released to his mother who drove up to the front of the store in an expensive fancy car that whisked her son away to a secure wealthy zip code, behind iron gates, to where she could protect him from the perils of having to take personal responsibility for one's own actions and try to forget about the inconsiderate grocery store employee who had the audacity to ruin her son's day on such a beautiful sunny afternoon by not letting him steal a steak.
+A police report was written/filed against this young man, after which he was released to his mother who drove up to the front of the store in an expensive fancy car that whisked her son away to a secure wealthy zip code, hidden behind iron gates, to where she could protect him from the perils of having to take personal responsibility for one's own actions and try to forget about the inconsiderate grocery store employee who had the audacity to ruin her son's day on such a beautiful sunny afternoon by not letting him steal a steak.
 Some days it must be a real bummer to be absurdly wealthy, arrogantly entitled and acutely narcissistic.

 A copy of that police report was given to us and filed away at the store.
 Note: Had he given me the steak, when I first asked him for it, I would have just kicked him out of the store.
-Was I being too unreasonable to expect him to give me back the steak that he wanted to steal or should I have just enabled him, like his parents were doing, and picked out a good barbecue sauce for him to steal too so he could enjoy his stolen steak even more, later that evening?
+Could it be I was being too unreasonable to expect him to give me back the steak that he wanted to steal or should I have just enabled him, like his parents were doing, and picked out a good barbecue sauce for him to steal too so he could enjoy his stolen steak even more, later that evening?

 Some time later, I was informed by the store manager (Arlene "by" George) that the parents of this young man had hired a private investigator (PI), and this private investigator, along with Lucky's top security man, was going to come out to our store and interview the employees involved in catching this young man stealing....so the other employee (John) and I were put on notice that we would be questioned about this incident some day in the future.